Thomson-Lam/Thomson-Lam/README.md

 ## Hi there 👋

 Welcome to my GitHub profile, glad you're here!
-I'm Thomson, a second year Computer Science student @ Western University.
+I'm Thomson, a second year Computer Science student from Western University.

 ## About me 📝